 Read-out protection, when selected, provides a protection against Program Memory content extraction and against write access to Flash memory.
 Even if no protection can be considered as totally unbreakable, the feature provides a very high level of protection for a general purpose microcontroller.

 In flash devices, this protection is removed by reprogramming the option.
-In this case, the entire program memory is first automatically erased.
+In this case, the entire program memory is first automatically erased and the device can be reprogrammed.

 Read-out protection selection depends on the device type: